stanley-gu/standardsCh/chapter.md

 ### NeuroML

-Paralleling efforts in SBML and CellML in molecular pathway and cell physiology modeling, NeuroML provides a common data format for defining and exchanging descriptions of neuronal cell networks [@goddard:2001].
+Paralleling efforts in SBML and CellML in molecular pathway and cell physiology modeling, NeuroML [@goddard:2001] provides a common data format for defining and exchanging descriptions of neuronal cell networks.
 Level 1 (MorphML), Level 2 (ChannelML), and Level 3 (NetworkML) describe neuronal systems to different levels of biological granularity.